khumbulani9/Covid-19-tracker/README.md

 The web application will play a key role, both for the future of pandemics and the prevention of current viruses which are affecting the world population so that users and the general public have an insight on the countries and to avoid in order to prevent any further outbreaks and similalrly, to stop any future crisis and tackle them as soon as pssoible.

 ## User Story
+As a Developer i want to create an application which displays basic data and current Covid-19 cases around the world, in order to accurately assess the pandemic.

 ## Acceptance Criteria
+* Satisfies all of the preceding acceptance criteria plus the following:
+* All tests pass using the react packageLinks to an external site:
+* The application must have, cases around the globe, a map showcasing the world, and the curent deaths and pateint recovery:

 ## Technology Used